tankbottoms/inception-search-demo/README.md

 ### OCR Failures

 **Error**: "Upload failed" or "Invalid file format"

-- Verify file is valid PDF/image
+- Verify the file is a valid PDF or image
 - Check file size (max 50MB, 1000 pages)
-- Ensure API key is set correctly
+- Ensure the API key is set correctly

 ### Embedding Errors

 **Error**: "Connection refused"

-- Ensure Docker service is running
+- Ensure the Docker service is running
-- Check port 8005 is available
+- Check that port 8005 is available
 - Wait 1-2 minutes for model loading

 ### No Search Results